taoensso/faraday/README.md

 #### Option 1 - Run a local DDB instance

 First thing is to make sure you've got a DynamoDB Local instance up and running.
-Follow the [instructions from AWS][] (don't worry, you basically just download a JAR file and run it) or use `brew install dynamodb-local` if you're on OSX and is using Homebrew.
+Follow the [instructions from AWS][] (don't worry, you basically just download a JAR file and run it) or use `brew tap rjcoelho/boneyard && brew install dynamodb-local` if you're on OSX and is using Homebrew.

 Once DynamoDB Local is up and running in your terminal, you should see something like: